zadokdaniel/HackerU-NodeMongoose-myRestAPI/README.md

 - connect to a mongodb server using mongoose
 - connect "express.json()" middleware
 - configure node server instance to listen to port 3000

+# 11:users

+create a user collection with a unique email field

+- create a collection named users under your selected db
+- create a unique index for email field on the users collection